rachelvansciver/SAACO3/utils/Cloudfront.md

 - 1/5 of [[Lambda]] @Edge

 #### Use cases
-- cache key normalisation (transform request attributes)
+- cache key normalization (transform request attributes)
 - header manipulation
-- url rewrites and rediect
+- url rewrites and redirect
 - validate jwt tokens

 ### [[Lambda]] at Edge
-- nodeJs or python
+- node.js or python
 - 1ks of request per second
 - can change every part of the request (viewer and origin)